CharlesSieg/articles/aws/docker/Dockerize a Node.js Web Service.md

 ## Step 2.
 Create the Dockerfile.

-The Dockerfile is a text file which contains all of the commands, in order, to build a given Docker image.
-It's basically a script: Docker executes the commands in the script and the end result is a new Docker image.
+The Dockerfile is a text file which contains all of the instructions, in order, to build a given Docker image.
+It's basically a script: Docker executes the instructions in the script and the end result is a new Docker image.

 In the same folder as the rest of the web service code, create a new file called **Dockerfile**.
 Copy the following text into your **Dockerfile** and save it: